The Necessary Unknown: The Voynich Manuscript, Winnicott's Third Space, and Why We Need What We Cannot Understand

 William Romaine Newbold (so many Williams!), a respected medieval scholar, announced with great fanfare in 1921 that he'd discovered Roger Bacon's secret microscopic shorthand in the text.
 His theory collapsed when another scholar demonstrated that the "microscopic characters" were cracks in the aged ink.

-Upgrade to read more about the Voynich Manuscript, who’s tried and failed to crack it, and how psychologist D.W.
-Winnicott Potential Space Theory provides the perfect lens through which to understand the unknown.
+Upgrade to read more about the Voynich Manuscript, who has tried and failed to crack it, and how psychologist D.W.
+Winnicott's Potential Space Theory provides the perfect lens to understand the unknown.

 Already a paying subscriber?
 Sign In.